kay-kuo/kay-kuo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 My name is Kai Guo (郭凯).
-I’m a master's student from the College of Computer Science, Sichuan University, fortunately advised by Assoc Prof. [Hao Wang](https://cshaowang.github.io/) and Prof. [Xi Peng](https://pengxi.me/).
-I also collaborate closely with Prof. [Peng Hu](https://penghu-cs.github.io/).
+I’m a master's student from the College of Computer Science, Sichuan University, fortunately advised by Assoc Prof. [Hao Wang (王浩)](https://cshaowang.github.io/) and Prof. [Xi Peng (彭玺)](https://pengxi.me/).
+I also collaborate closely with Prof. [Peng Hu (胡鹏)](https://penghu-cs.github.io/).

-My research interests lie in multi-modal learning and continual learning, with a focus on disentangling and enhancing the robustness of multi-view representations, as well as on developing methods for multi-modal continual learning.
+My research interests lie in **multimodal learning** and **continual learning**, with a focus on disentangling and enhancing the robustness of multi-view representations, as well as on developing methods for multimodal continual learning.

 # 🔥 News